Family Educational Rights and Privacy Act (FERPA)

 - A judicial order or subpoena which allows the institution to release records without the student's consent, however, a "reasonable effort" must be made to notify the student before complying with the order

-Bradley will release the following Directory Information on any student, unless the student signs a request to limit its release:
+Bradley University is allowed to release the following directory information on any student, unless the student signs a request to limit its release:

 - Major field of study